reticant/src/CONTRIBUTING.md

 -------------

-Since this is a "downstream" FreeBSD repository, most pull requests should be directed elsewhere unless specific for OPNsense.
+Since this is a "downstream" FreeBSD repository, most pull requests should be directed elsewhere unless specific for Reticent.

 When creating pull request, please heed the following: